plnh/Customer_Personality_Analysis/Project_Summery_Results.md

 - Frequent Buyer
 - Biggest Buyer

-  - Clusters interpretation: in this step I'll export the dataset and visualize them using tableau.
+**- Clusters interpretation:** in this step I'll export the dataset and visualize them using tableau.
 The visualization can be found Here
 # Results
 ## Findings:
 **What I found from the general demoraphics segment:**